 We no longer maintain a database of calls and arts events information but if you wish to submit a public call for submissions or announce your event, you may do that in our forum.
 A list of the latest posts, appear on the home page of this site.

 Do you write?
-We are compiling a database of texts to be published on this website.
+We are compiling a database of texts for this website.

 On Saturday, 9 November at 7:30pm, NeMe would like to invite you to two talks by Jonas Lund and Elisa Lasowski, followed by a discussion at the NeMe Arts Centre, Limassol.